-The 2016/17 season marked Ms. Cantin’s long anticipated Canadian debut as Chrysothemis in Strauss’ Elektra with Edmonton Opera.
-During the summer of 2017, she covered Elza van der Heever in the title role of Alcina with Santa Fe Opera.
-She joins the Canadian Opera Company in the spring of 2018 as cover artist in the title role of Anna Bolena and was called upon to step in for Sondra Radvanovsky at the dress rehearsal.
-Future projects include Beethoven’s Symphony No. 9 for the Thunder Bay Symphony, the Immolation Scene from Götterdämmerung for the Vancouver Symphony and Verdi’s Requiem for the Okanagan Symphony.
+The 2016/17 season marked Ms. Cantin’s long anticipated Canadian debut as Chrysothemis in Strauss’ Elektra with Edmonton Opera and during the summer of 2017, covered Elza van der Heever in the title role of Alcina with Santa Fe Opera.
+She joined the Canadian Opera Company in the spring of 2018 as cover artist in the title role of Anna Bolena and was called upon to step in for Sondra Radvanovsky at the dress rehearsal.
+Future projects include Beethoven’s Symphony no. 9 for the Thunder Bay Symphony, the Immolation Scene from Götterdämmerung for the Vancouver Symphony and Verdi’s Requiem for the Okanagan Symphony.

 Her operatic repertoire includes Donna Anna in Don Giovanni, Governess in Turn of the Screw, Amelia in Simon Boccanegra, Rosalinde in Die Fledermaus, Desdemona in Otello, Eva in Die Meistersinger, the title role in Rusalka, and Alice Ford in Falstaff.
 An avid concert performer, Ms. Cantin has been heard as a soloist in Bernstein’s Songfest, Handel’s Messiah, Schubert’s Mass in A Flat, and Mozart’s Requiem.
 Engagements extend to Australia where she performed Beethoven’s Symphony no. 9 with the Melbourne Symphony alongside Bryn Terfel, under the baton of Sir Andrew Davis.